Introduction To Bone Injuries, Joint Injuries, Disc Disease & Cartilage Diseases

 (Of course, other vets may do things differently)

-There are many causes and different injuries that cause lameness, some of them minor and likely to self heal given a little time, but others are quite serious and timely treatment is important.
+If you read the introductory comments you realize that in addition to injuries, there are many possible causes of lameness.
+Some are minor and likely to self heal given a little time, and others are quite serious requiring timely treatment.

 History and Signalment: The Signalment refers to things like age, sex, and breed.
 We will know this, of course, as soon as we start the exam and ask a few basic questions, but it helps influence our diagnostic decisions: we are much more likely to suspect injury in a 7 month old, hyper puppy than cancer or arthritis, for example.